BahramJannesar/GoodreadsBookDataset/README.md

     circumstances that tend to preclude adult, secondhand description, he leaves his prep school in Pennsylvania and goes underground in New York City for three days. "
                     }

+CSV :

+    5107,The Catcher in the Rye,1:133165,277,4:808278,total:2610840,30,1,Back Bay Books,44046,2001,eng,J.D.
+Salinger,3.8,2:224884,5:891037,0316769177,3:553476,55539,"The hero-narrator of The Catcher in the Rye is an ancient child of sixteen, a native New Yorker named     Holden Caulfield.
+Through circumstances that tend to preclude adult, secondhand description, he leaves his prep school in Pennsylvania and goes underground in New York City for three days. "

 ### Best Quot Ever